ChrisJoinEngine/GAForcer/README.md

 ———————————

 You can get your IP blocked.
 You can cause other unknown damage.
 Use it wisely or don’t get caught.
 I’m not to blame for any damages caused by this tool.
-That’s about it.
+That’s about it..